rayadk/python/README.md

 From a technical perspective, the games were either console-based, GUI-based, or blended.
 For the latter categories, they followed an event-driven model that made use of input fields, buttons, and timers.
 They also leveraged keyboard input.
 Data structures like lists and tuples were also used.

 # Running these scripts
-To run these scripts, click on any of these links:
+To run these scripts, click on their corresponding links and hit the play button to begin:

 ```Rock-paper-scissors-lizard-Spock``` - http://www.codeskulptor.org/#user40_JKfBKeao2bS4V4u.py